tejohnso/heroku-buildpack-nodejs/README.md

 This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
 If you fork this repository, please **update this README** to explain what your fork does and why it's special.

+###Modified to include html-xml-utils
+This fork includes [html-xml-utils](http://www.w3.org/Tools/HTML-XML-utils/README) so that command line utilities like hxpipe (and many others) are available to node.

 How it Works
 ------------